 The Company's joint venture company, KGHM Ajax Mining Inc. ("KGHM Ajax"), was created in accordance with the terms and conditions of a Joint Venture Agreement (the "JV Agreement") between the Company and KGHM Polska Miedź S.A.
-The JV Agreement sets out the parameters for the development of the Afton-Ajax project and surrounding area (the "Ajax Project").
+The JV Agreement sets out the parameters for the development of the Ajax project and surrounding area of interest.
 Until September 1, 2012, the Company was the operator for the Ajax Project, and KGHM Ajax reimbursed the Company for expenses incurred as the operator of the Ajax Project.
-Pursuant to an audit completed during the year ended December 31, 2014 by the Canada Revenue Agency ("CRA") in respect of income tax withholdings for services provided by a non-resident consultant during the years 2009 to 2012 (the "CRA Audit"), a total of \$241,173 was assessed by CRA and included in the statements of comprehensive loss during the year ended December 31, 2014.
-The amount assessed by CRA included \$110,776 pertaining to the period during which the Company was operator for the Ajax Project.
-At December 31, 2014, all amounts owing by the Company in respect of this matter had been satisfied, and the
+Pursuant to an audit completed during the year ended